Harvey Weinstein’s rape trial begins on heels of new charges

-NEW YORK (AP) — The judge at Harvey Weinstein’s sexual assault trial ordered jury selection to begin as scheduled Tuesday, rejecting a defense request for a “cooling-off period” after prosecutors in Los Angeles brought new charges against him.
+NEW YORK (AP) — A stooped Harvey Weinstein shuffled into court with a walker Tuesday for the start of jury selection at the disgraced Hollywood mogul’s sexual assault trial in New York, the morning after prosecutors in Los Angeles brought charges against him.

-Judge James Burke denied a request for the delay after Weinstein’s lawyers questioned the timing of the new charges, which were filed Monday.
-If anyone believes it was coincidence, his attorney Donna Rotunno said, “I’d like to sell them the Brooklyn Bridge.”

-“For a prosecutor, this is Christmas morning — the morning of jury selection to have him smeared everywhere,” said another of his lawyers, Arthur Aidala, who asked for the delay in jury selection.

-But while turning prosecutors down, Burke did threaten to jail Weinstein for using his cell phone in the courtroom in violation of court rules.

-“Mr. Weinstein, is this really the way you want to end up in jail … by texting and violating a court order?”
-Burke said, cutting off Weinstein before he could answer.
+The judge ruled that jury selection would begin as scheduled Tuesday despite a request from Weinstein’s lawyer to grant a “cooling-off period” following the new charges.
+Scores of potential jurors were summoned for a selection process that could take weeks, given the heavy publicity surrounding the case and the way Weinstein has been cast as the chief villain of the #MeToo movement.

-Weinstein, who recently underwent back surgery and hobbled into court using a walker, is charged in New York with raping a woman in a Manhattan hotel room in 2013 and forcibly performing a sex act on another woman in the city in 2006.
+Weinstein, who recently underwent back surgery, is charged in New York with raping a woman in a Manhattan hotel room in 2013 and forcibly performing a sex act on another woman in the city in 2006.
 The 67-year-old former movie titan has said any sexual activity was consensual.

-Scores of potential jurors were summoned for a selection process that could take weeks, given the heavy publicity surrounding the case and the way Weinstein has been cast as the chief villain of the #MeToo movement.
+“In this great country, you are innocent until proven guilty,” his lawyer Donna Rotunno said Monday.

+Judge James Burke denied the prosecution’s request to jail Weinstein after they argued the Los Angeles charges increased his incentive to flee.
+Burke did threaten to jail Weinstein for violating his order not to use his cell phone in the courtroom.

 Once one of Hollywood’s most powerful producers, Weinstein has now been accused of sexual assault, harassment and misconduct by dozens of women, from famous actresses to assistants at his former company.
 The allegations began surfacing publicly in October 2017 and sparked the #MeToo movement, as well as investigations in multiple places.